 If you have determined the ideal locations for your speakers, and they can remain in these ideal locations, select the My speakers are in their ideal locations radio button and click on the Next: Ideal > link in the bottom navigation pane to enter the Ideal step.
-Your speakers will automatically appear, labelled according to their assigned channel, alongside your listening location, labelled as You, as shown below.
+Your speakers will automatically appear, labelled according to their assigned channel, with the suffix sub for additional subwoofers, alongside your listening location, labelled as You, as shown below.

-You can select any speaker with a click; when a speaker is selected, helpful hints will appear in the bottom left-hand corner with guidance on where measurements should be made to on the speaker.
-Once a speaker has been selected you can define its location and orientation using three simple mechanisms, as shown below: you may drag the speaker to any desired location, or enter the measurements in the contextual control bar at the top, switching between the Left (m) and Right (m) measurements, and similarly between the Front (m) and Back (m) measurements, by clicking on the \vee button below the appropriate measurement; you may enter the speaker's Height (m) measurement by clicking on the far-right \vee drop-down menu in the contextual control bar at the top, selecting Height, and entering the measurement; and finally, you may enter the speaker's Rotation (degrees) measurement by clicking on the far-right \vee drop-down menu in the contextual control bar at the top, selecting Rotation, and entering the measurement.
+You can select any speaker with a click; when a speaker is selected, helpful hints will appear in the bottom left-hand corner with guidance as to where measurements should be made to on the speaker.
+Once a speaker has been selected you can define its location and orientation using three simple mechanisms, as shown below: you may drag the speaker to any desired location, move it in 1 cm increments using the arrow keys on your keyboard, or enter the measurements in the contextual control bar at the top, switching between the Left (m) and Right (m) measurements, and similarly between the Front (m) and Back (m) measurements, by clicking on the $\vee$ button below the appropriate measurement; you may enter the speaker's Height (m) measurement by clicking on the far-right $\vee$ drop-down menu in the contextual control bar at the top, selecting Height, and entering the measurement; and finally, you may enter the speaker's Rotation (degrees) measurement by clicking on the far-right $\vee$ drop-down menu in the contextual control bar at the top, selecting Rotation, and entering the measurement.
 These mechanisms give you complete control over the speaker's location and orientation.
 Similarly, you can select the listening location with a click, and define its location with the same mechanisms as those for the speaker locations; this listening location should be measured to the average location of the centre of your head during normal listening.
+Note that if your room has any angled walls, you may view the measurement to any angled wall by clicking on the $\measuredangle$ icon in the contextual control bar at the top.
+For additional subwoofers, you may also enter the additional subwoofer's Roll off frequency (Hz) by clicking on the far-right $\vee$ drop-down menu in the contextual control bar at the top, selecting Roll Off, and enabling roll off and entering the setting.